dongyuwei/hallelujahIM/README-En.md

 # hallelujahIM

-hallelujahIM is an english input method with auto-suggestions and spell check features, Mac only(supports 10.9+ OSX).
+hallelujahIM is an english input method with auto-suggestions and spell check features.

 1. The auto-suggestion words are derived from Google's [1/3 million most frequent English words](http://norvig.com/ngrams/count_1w.txt).
 I have refined this list to 140,402 words, removing nearly all misspelled ones.
 Candidate words are sorted by frequency.
 2. HallelujahIM also functions as a Spell-Checker: when you input an incorrect word, it will suggest the right alternatives.